 Self-sabotaging is extremely detrimental, and something that I was acutely aware of when I came out here.
 This is my daily battle to stop trying to control everything, to look for problems where none exist, and to remind myself that life is happening right now, so none of the things I fear are actually happening at all!
 Life is unfolding as I spend my entire time preoccupied with what could happen, rather than what is happening.

-It’s a vulnerable place to reside, but in my mind, it’s the only place to truly live authentically.
-I have discovered that once you allow yourself to be vulnerable, life provides you with everything that you need, just when you need it.
+It’s a vulnerable place to reside, but I have discovered that once you allow yourself to be vulnerable, life provides you with everything that you need, just when you need it.